Most of us have a small indulgence or two when it comes to coffee.

 "Stirring the coffee and water together in the Chemex."

-I’ve also used different coffee beans for each brewing technique, which resulted in a different flavor overall, where the coffee creamer was the main focus.
+I've also used different coffee beans for each brewing technique, which resulted in a distinct flavor overall, with the coffee creamer being the main focus.

 In short, use this coffee creamer for all your coffees this holiday and be amazed by the flavor combinations!